zainhoda/graphql-ui/README.md

 - GraphQL Queries to Views (with Buttons)
 - Buttons to Form Field prepopulation + named Mutation (or Query)
     - Form Submit executes Mutation

+## CSS
+- Bulma/Bootstrap Class Names for HTML elements as well as custom class names for each element (so they can be overridden)